Your Ultimate Guide to Pimple Patches - E! Online

 Peach Slices Microdart Acne Patches

 We also love love love these patches by Peach Slices!
-These fast-acting, self-dissolving darts will deliver clarifying salicylic acid, tea tree and willow bark, plus soothing niacinamide and cica deep into the skin.
+The fast-acting, self-dissolving darts deliver clarifying salicylic acid, tea tree and willow bark, plus soothing niacinamide and cica deep into the skin to help clear up blemishes.

-Peace Out's healing dots are another fave of ours!
-Packed with hydrocolloid polymer technology, salicylic acid, aloe vera and vitamin A, these will help minimize breakouts overnight.

 Truly Blemish Treatment Acne Heart Patches